Revolver (DC Comics): Reception

 Upon release, the graphic novel was compared to Kurt Vonnegut's novel Slaughterhouse-Five, Chuck Palahniuk's novel Fight Club and Christopher Nolan's film Inception.
 Revolver was proof for Multiversity Comics that Kindt was an "underrated talent".
 Wired saw it as "a cleverly weighty interrogation of identity and community in an age of omnipresent media".
 In combination with Kindt's prior works, NPR felt Revolver makes "quietly compelling arguments for the comics medium's narrative potential".
 While Booklist and Comic Book Resources faulted Revolver for lacking the storytelling twists of Super Spy and 3 Story, the faster pace was appreciated by the Los Angeles Times.
 Publishers Weekly found the narrative to be hindered in some areas by heavy exposition, but described it as "thought-provoking".
 Despite this contemporary praise, Revolver was described as a "forgotten" Vertigo comic by Geek.com when it was included in a 2017 list of comic properties that could be adapted into successful TV show.

 In his review for The Los Angeles Times, Ed Park said the title Revolver came from the repetitive way Sam's two lives followed one another, but noted similar themes between the comic and the Beatles' "schizophrenic" 1966 album Revolver.
 Park went on to say the plot began "with the sort of 9/11 nightmare that's become a permanent feature of our headspace".
-Comics Alliance found the story to be realistic and character-driven, and Comic Book Resources praised the portrayal of female characters in particular.
+ComicsAlliance found the story to be realistic and character-driven, and Comic Book Resources praised the portrayal of female characters in particular.
 Conversely, IGN thought Sam was neither engaging nor sympathetic, and his journey did not have a fulfilling end.
 The explanation of the story's hook seemed so contrived and irrelevant to the emotional core of the narrative that The Comics Journal speculated it was only addressed because of interference from DC editorial.

 Kindt's art is an acquired taste according to Wired, but other reviewers offered less qualified praise for it.
 The Comics Journal said the "fragile" and "delicate" line work gave Revolver a "visceral charge".
-The use of dual tone instead of full color was called "brilliant" by Multiversity Comics and credited with giving the comic a melancholy feel by Comics Alliance.
+The use of dual tone instead of full color was called "brilliant" by Multiversity Comics and credited with giving the comic a melancholy feel by ComicsAlliance.